LASIK

 What will the day of surgery be like for my LASIK procedure?

-1. You’ll arrive at our office (with a driver) at least 10-15 minutes before your appointment time.
+- You’ll arrive at our office (with a driver) at least 10-15 minutes before your appointment time.
 We will review paperwork and post-operative instructions, as well as verify that you have the necessary post-operative medications.
+In preparation for your surgery, we will administer optional pre-operative medication, such as Valium, giving you time to relax in the waiting area.
+We’ll also place a sticky dot above the eye or eyes being treated, which we’ll use for reference during the procedure.

-3. When it’s time for the procedure to begin, you will enter the laser room and lie down on a comfortable reclining chair.
+- When it’s time for the procedure to begin, you will enter the laser suite and lie down on a comfortable bed.
+Next, we will place anesthetic drops in your eye or eyes.
+Then we will clean the area around the operative eye to ensure sterility.
 The non-operative eye is covered to help you keep it still during the procedure.
-We will use a small device to keep your eyelids open, which helps you to avoid blinking during the procedure.

-8. You’re ready to head home, with your driver at the wheel.
+- You’re ready to head home, with your driver at the wheel.
 It’s best to rest and keep your eyes closed as much as possible for the first 12 hours, being careful not to rub or touch your eyes for 24 hours.

 Will LASIK surgery hurt?